terrydemco/homebridge-hdfury-integral2/README.md

 # homebridge-epson-projector

-A homebridge plugin to control [Epson EH-TW7200 LCD projectors](https://www.epson.de/products/projectors/home-cinema/epson-eh-tw7200) connected via an RS-232 serial interface.
-This plugin enables the integration of the projector in HomeKit automations, create rules and scenes that depend upon the state of the projector, and enables scenes to control the TW7200 projector.
+A homebridge plugin reworked to control HDFury Integral2 via RS-232.
+In development, not currently working

 ## Status